 2: Structure of the organisation

 Culina Group Limited is a leading third party UK logistics business providing nationwide contract logistics and supply chain management services to a wide range of companies.
-The Company has a global annual turnover of around £500m.
-The Culina Group Structure consists of Culina Logistics, Great Bear Distribution, IPS, Foodpack, CML, Morgan McLernon, Warrens and Robsons of Spalding as operating businesses.
+The Company has a global annual turnover of around £900m.
+The Culina Group structure consists of Culina Logistics, Great Bear Distribution, IPS, Foodpack, CML, Morgan McLernon, Warrens, Fowler Welch and Unity Resourcing Solutions as operating businesses.

 As part of our commitment to combating modern slavery, we have implemented an Anti-Slavery Policy, together with supporting documents dealing with risk assessments and supplier audits.

-These policies have been developed and agreed but the Culina Group Board.
+These policies have been developed and agreed by the Culina Group Board.

 4: Policies and procedures